Jason CalanogAssociate Head Coach, TAMU Men's Swimming

 The Aggies experienced a breakthrough season in 2017-18, setting a school record with a runner-up finish at the SEC Championship and placed 14th at NCAAs.
 Over the year A&M went 7-1 in dual meets, including the first victory over rival Texas in 55 seasons.

 In 2016-17, the Aggies placed 16th the NCAA Championships while tallying a 4-1 dual record.

 In his initial season in Aggieland, Texas A&M finished No. 25 at the national meet, had two school records broken and compiled a 7-1 dual meet record, which was the team’s best in more than a decade.

-Prior to coming to Texas A&M, Calanog served as a senior assistant coach at The Bolles School in Jacksonville, Fla., from 2007-15.
+Prior to coming to Texas A&M, Calanog served as a senior assistant coach at The Bolles School in Jacksonville, Florida, from 2007-15.
 During his time with the club team, his swimmers set multiple national age group records and qualified for the Olympic Games and FINA World Championships, as well as the Junior World Championships, U.S. Nationals and Junior Nationals.